kemtls/draft-celi-wiggers-tls-authkem/draft-celi-wiggers-tls-authkem.md

 a KEM public key.

 In the current draft, clients MUST use a KEM certificate algorithm if the server negotiated AuthKEM.

+# Acknowledgements
+{: numbered="no"}

+This work has been supported by the European Research Council through Starting Grant No. 805031 (EPOQUE).